GreptimeTeam/promql-parser/README.md

 ## Users

-This parser is currently being used by the [GreptimeDB][greptimedb].
+This parser is currently being used by the [GreptimeDB][greptimedb] and [py-promql-parser](https://github.com/messense/py-promql-parser).

 If your project is using promql-parser feel free to make a PR to add it to this list.